 Step Multi-Server Manager Dialog or Wizard 1.
 Register the source and target servers.
-Edit/New Rhythmyx Server Registration 2.
+Edit/New Rhythmyx Server Registration (on page 22) 2.
 Identify Rhythmyx elements referenced by Rhythmyx server objects.
-Identify ID Types dialog 3.Map Rhythmyx elements and DBMS credentials on the source server to corresponding elements and credentials on the target server.
-Define Transforms dialog (see "Define Transforms for <server:port>" on page 43)</server:port> 4.
+Identify ID Types dialog (on page 36) 3.Map Rhythmyx elements and DBMS credentials on the source server to corresponding elements and credentials on the target server.
+Define Transforms dialog (see "Define Transforms for <server:port>" on page 39)</server:port> 4.
 Specify the elements of the source Rhythmyx system to include in your archive and create the descriptor and/or archive.
-Create Archive/Descriptor Wizard 5.
+Create Archive/Descriptor Wizard (see "Creating and Editing Archives and Generating Deployment Descriptors" on page 51) 5.
 Specify which Packages in your archive to install on the target server and complete installation.
-Install Archive Wizard (see "Installing an Archive" on page 79)
+Install Archive Wizard (see "Installing an Archive" on page 71)